kubernetes/enhancements/keps/sig-scheduling/5007-device-attach-before-pod-scheduled/README.md

 )
 ```

-When `kubernetes.io/needs-attaching: true` is set, the scheduler is expected to do the following:
+When `kubernetes.io/needs-attaching: true` is set, the scheduler DRA plugin is expected to do the following:

 1. Set `AllocatedDeviceStatus.NodeName`.
 2. Add an `AllocatedDeviceStatus` with a condition of `Type: kubernetes.io/needs-attaching` and `Status: True`.
 3. Wait for a condition with `Type: kubernetes.io/is-attached` and `Status: True` in `PreBind` before proceeding.
 4. Give up when seeing a condition with `Type: kubernetes.io/attach-failed` and `Status: True`.

+Note: There is a concern that the in-flight events cache may grow too large when waiting in PreBind.
+This issue will be addressed separately as outlined in kubernetes/kubernetes#129967.

+#### PreBind Phase Timeout

+If the device attachment is successful, we expect it to take no longer than 5 minutes.
+Therefore, if we set a fixed timeout for the scheduler, we would like to set it to 10 minutes.

+Even if the conditions `Type: kubernetes.io/is-attached` or `Type: kubernetes.io/attach-failed` are not updated, setting a timeout will prevent the scheduler from waiting indefinitely in the PreBind phase.

 #### Handling ResourceSlices Upon Failure of Attachment